Optimal Intermittent Sensing for Pursuit-Evasion Games: Analysis of the Game

-\begin{remark} According to Theorem~\ref{thm:main}, the pursuer must wait before requesting the first sensing.
+\begin{remark} $V(\rho_0, t_f, n)$ is a special case of Theorem~\ref{thm:main}.
+According to Theorem~\ref{thm:main}, the pursuer must wait before requesting the first sensing.
 The waiting time is constructed in such a way that the total distance traveled starting from $t_1$ (i.e., the first sensing instance) is the same as the duration left.
 In this way the pursuer does not need to wait in the future.
-Furthermore, it can be shown that, if the pursuer requests the first sensing before waiting for $\frac{1-\nu}{1-\nu^{\ell+1}}\tau - \rho $, then that results in a suboptimal outcome for the pursuer. $\triangle$ \end{remark}
+Furthermore, it can be shown that, if the pursuer requests the first sensing before waiting for $\frac{1-\nu}{1-\nu^{\ell+1}}\tau - \rho $, then it results in a suboptimal outcome for the pursuer.
+The proof is provided in Appendix~\ref{AP:waiting}. $\triangle$ \end{remark}

 Using the result from Theorem~\ref{thm:main}, we plot $V(\rho,\tau,\ell)$ in Fig.~\ref{fig:Vn}.
 For a given $\rho$ and $\tau$, $V(\rho,\tau,\ell)$ is a non-increasing function of $\ell$, as one would have expected.
 In the next section, we investigate how $V(\rho_0,t_f, n)$ behaves with respect $n$.